usmansbk/MangaKat/README.md

 Save you from pointless network reloads

 ## Requirements
-To run this project, you'll need to install node 5 and above.
+To run this project, you'll need to install node.
 The latest version of Node.js is recommended.
 The dependencies of ths project are managed with npm.

 ## Setting up